 Travel can mean so many things to so many people.
-It essentially means getting out of your surroundings – internal or external and stepping into an unknown and discover it through a juxtaposition of your own backdrop.
-Namita Gokhale has picked up 26 established names of contemporary literary circuit and asked them to describe a journey for this anthology.
-Lot of these pieces were published earlier elsewhere and has been brought in, while I assume the others were written afresh for this edition.
+It essentially means getting out of your surroundings – internal or external.
+And stepping into an unknown and discover it through a juxtaposition of your own backdrop.
+Namita Gokhale has picked up 26 established names of the contemporary literary circuit and asked them to describe a journey for this anthology Travelling In, Travelling Out.
+A lot of these pieces were published earlier elsewhere and has been brought in.
+While I assume the others were written afresh for this edition.